Discriminant of symmetric matrices as a sum of squares and the orthogonal group: Abstract

 \section{Abstract}

 It is proved that the discriminant of $n\times n$ real symmetric matrices can be written as a sum of squares, where the number of summands equals the dimension of the space of $n$-variable spherical harmonics of degree $n$.
-The discriminant of three by three real symmetric matrices is explicitly presented as a sum of five squares, and it is shown that the discriminant of four by four real symmetric matrices can be written as a sum of seven squares.
-These results improve theorems of Kummer from 1843 and Borchardt from 1846.
+The representation theory of the orthogonal group is applied to express the discriminant of three by three real symmetric matrices as a sum of five squares, and to show that it can not be written as the sum of less than five squares.
+It is proved that the discriminant of four by four real symmetric matrices can be written as a sum of seven squares.
+These improve results of Kummer from 1843 and Borchardt from 1846.